-System information Level 1 assessment Level 2 assessment Level 3 assessment Maintenance costs Optional Required Required Process and instrument diagrams (PID)/Digital control system (DCS) screen-shots Optional Required Required Rating of any other drive system (e.g. steam turbine drive) Optional Required Required
+System information Level 1 assessment Level 2 assessment Level 3 assessment Duration diagrams (diagram showing the amount of time that the value of a parameter exceeds a certain value, i.e. the flow is higher than Qa for 3,000 hr/yr) Optional Optional Required Histograms (a graphical display of the distribution frequency of intervals of flow rate, head, power, or other parameters, such as valve position) Optional Optional Required Costs (such as maintenance, operations, energy reliability, capex) Optional Optional Optional Process and instrument diagrams (PID)/Digital control system (DCS) screen-shots Optional Required Required Rating of any other drive system (e.g. steam turbine drive) Optional Required Required

-5.2 Walk Through
+5.2 Walk through